IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Set x from -2pi to 2pi.
 Plot predicted driving_force against x.
 - Scaling only ends at NN level.
 For the sake of better performance in updating weights.
 But does not affect ACTUAL prediction of x and x_dot.
 In rest of ODE no scaling occurs.
 So attempt to implement scaling for x_dot in MSE.
 To do this must seperate x and x_dot in MSE calculation.
 - After predicted accurately, implement second equation in theta. driving_force now depends on both theta and x.

+## Updates 15/7/2025 ##
+Attempts at tuning NN:
+- Reduced t_eval to 0 to 1s for training
+- Plotted driving force against x
+- Added sinusoidal activation functons.
+Result: Slightly better prediction but still not accurate
+- Use of swish.
+Result: Not much better in predictions
+- Reduced learning rate: Slightly better prediction but only reduce up to 1e-5 since 1e-3 and 1e-4 give nans.
+- Explored different number of hidden layers.
+Result: Not useful
+- Applied scaling 1/100 to x_dot in loss calculation.
+Result: Significantly smaller losses (0.1 to 20+) but not much difference in prediction
+-